Plants 101

 Water

-Water every 1–2 weeks, allowing the soil to dry out half way down between waterings.
+Water every 1–2 weeks, allowing soil to dry out half way down between waterings.
 Expect to water more often in brighter light and less often in lower light.

 Marantas can be sensitive to hard tap water.
 Try using filtered water or leaving water out overnight before using.